devmohib/reactjs/README.md

 Function Based Components
 (create-react-app uses function based components, it is easy to work with)

 (Naming Convention of Components)
--Name of Components always start with `Capital Letter`
+- Name of Components always start with `Capital Letter`

 ## JSX

 JSX stands for JavaScript XML.
 JSX allows us to write HTML in React.
 JSX makes it easier to write and add HTML in React.

--React prefers camelCase naming convention
+React prefers camelCase naming convention
--class => className
+- class => className
--for => htmlFor
+- for => htmlFor

--In react, if you using JSX, it only returns one tag, more tag give an error -To use many tag, use `JSX Fragment`,
+- In react, if you using JSX, it only returns one tag, more tag give an error
+- To use many tag, use `JSX Fragment`,

 ```
 <>